heyuday/vision-models-from-pixels-to-perception-DOGS/README.md

 # 🧠 From Pixels to Perception: How CNNs See Dogs

-A visual deep-learning demo exploring how convolutional networks perceive and represent images.
+A visual deep learning project exploring how convolutional networks perceive and represent images.

 Built in **Google Colab** using **PyTorch, PCA, and Saliency Maps**.